 This is true, mainly if you perform on stage where the deafening noise of the crowd and the cacophony of sounds around you can drown the sound of monitors.
 Getting into your music flow and groove is undoubtedly crucial in such a case.

 Singers usually can’t hear the monitor because of the cacophony of sounds coming from different directions while singing.
 Inability to hear the monitor may lead to miscues and lack of synchrony with the instrumentations.
 Hence, to prevent such occurrence and to enable the singers to synchronize their voices with the instrumentals, they must wear an in-ear monitor (IEMs).
 In this article we are going to review some of the best in-ear monitors and accompanying systems available on the market at present:

 Benefits of Wearing In-Ear Monitors

-- Helps to Builds confidence and can be more superior to stage monitors.
+- Helps to build confidence and can be more superior to stage monitors.

-- In-ear Bands can be coordinated where each band member can have his/her own mix.
+- In-ear monitors help bands be coordinated where each band member can have his/her own mix.

 - They help to reduce the time for sound checks.

 - They are very compatible and can be easily transferred.